Please click on each image to see the Doctor's profile.

 Macmillan Nurses are specialist nurses who have been trained in the management of pain relief and the provision of emotional support to cancer patients and their families.

-The Assistant to the Practice Manager is there to ensure that the reception service provided to you, the patient, is as good as it can be.
+The Administration Manager is there to ensure that the reception service provided to you, the patient, is as good as it can be.
 She is generally available to answer your immediate needs and problems.

-Kate, Wendy, Norma, Caroline, Megan, Paula, Sharon & Marilyn
+Kate, Wendy, Norma, Caroline, Megan, Nikki, Marilyn, Sophie and Jackie

 Our Receptionists are keen to help patients on arrival at the practice.
 They will make arrangements for you to see the doctor or any other member of the health care team.
 They also arrange transport to and from hospital for the elderly and infirm.

 Our medical Secretaries arrange hospital appointments, transport to and from hospital for the elderly and infirm, and follow up queries left with them by the clinicians.
 They also type all the letters left for them via dictation, audio tape or hand written message.
 They also perform an administration role to support the demands of a modern public health service in the management of its finances and communications.

 If you need to speak to one of our secretaries please call between 11.30am to 1pm Monday to Friday.

 Our audit clerks ensure that patients are recalled for the various regular health reviews and clinics.
 They are also responsible for the entry and execution of the multitude of claims that are made against the National Health Service each month.
 In addition, they perform an audit role.

 We are a teaching and training practice for a wide range of health professionals and non professionals.